-What to Do If You Lose Your Birth Certificate_Finding the Right Office
+What Should You Do If You Lose Your Birth Certificate?

 A birth certificate is more than just a piece of paper; it’s a vital document that serves as proof of identity, citizenship, and age, particularly for a U.S. citizen.